opensearch-project/documentation-website/_api-reference/index-apis/delete-index-template.md

 # Delete index template

-The Delete index template API deletes one of more index templates.
+The Delete Index Template API deletes one or more index templates.

 ## Path and HTTP methods